kpc333/hw00/README.md

 $
 ```

 Any subsequent push does not require the `--set-upstream` switch (and in fact, it shouldn't be used once it's been used once already).
 That is, all subsequent pushes merely require that you type `git push` at the command line.
+Alternatively, a shorter option for that first commit which accomplishes the same thing is to use `git push -u origin develop`.

 ### Creating a Pull Request